The Graded Classification Conjecture holds for graphs with disjoint cycles: Introduction

 A canonical form is obtained by a series of graph operations we introduce.
-Some of these operations are out-splits and out-amalgamations and, as such, are the ``graph moves'' of symbolic dynamics.
-However, some of the operations we consider are not any of the previously considered graph moves.
+Some of these operations are out-split and in-split plus moves and their inverses and, as such, are the ``graph moves'' of symbolic dynamics.
+However, some of the operations we consider are not any of the previously considered graph moves in particular if they entail infinitely many changes of some graph elements.
 Each of the operations $\phi: E\to F$ we consider is defined on the set of vertices and edges of $E$ and its values are elements of $L_K(F)$ which satisfy the axioms (V) and (E1) of the Leavitt path algebra axioms (we review them in section \ref{subsection_LPA}).
 The map $\phi$ is such that $\phi(v)\neq 0$ for $v\in E^0,$ such that $\phi(v)$ is a homogeneous element of degree zero, and such that $\phi(e)$ is a homogeneous element of degree one for $e\in E^1$.
 The map $\phi$ is also such that if the values on the ghost edges are defined by $\phi(e^*)=\phi(e)^*$ for $e\in E^1$, then $\phi$ is such that (E2), (CK1), and (CK2) hold.
-By the Universal Property of Leavitt path algebras, $\phi$ extends to a homomorphism which we typically continue to call $\phi.$ The property $\phi(e^*)=\phi(e)^*$ ensures that the extension is a $*$-homomorphism.
+By the Universal Property of Leavitt path algebras, $\phi$ extends to a homomorphism which we continue to call $\phi.$ The property $\phi(e^*)=\phi(e)^*$ ensures that the extension is a $*$-homomorphism.
 The extension is a graded homomorphism by the requirement on the degrees of $\phi(v)$ and $\phi(e)$ for $v\in E^0$ and $e\in E^1$ and it is injective by the Graded Uniqueness Theorem.
-For every such map $\phi$ we consider, we check that there is an operation $\psi: F\to E$ having analogous properties as $\phi$ and such that $\phi$ and $\psi$ compose to the identity maps on the sets of vertices and edges.
-This requirement implies that the extension of $\phi$ is a {\em graded $*$-algebra isomorphism.} In particular, the process of obtaining a canonical form of a graph yields a specific graded $*$-isomorphism of algebras of $E$ and its canonical form.
+For every such map $\phi$, we check that there is an operation $\psi: F\to E$ having analogous properties as $\phi$ and such that $\phi$ and $\psi$ compose to the identity maps on the sets of vertices and edges.
+This requirement implies that the extension of $\phi$ is a {\em graded $*$-algebra isomorphism.} In particular, the process of obtaining a canonical form of a graph $E$ yields a specific graded $*$-isomorphism of the algebras of $E$ and its canonical form.

+The basic operations we consider are of the following three types.
+The first two types are the existing out-splits and in-split plus moves.
+The operation we refer to as a {\em path rearrangement} is related to in-split plus moves except that it can be conducted without any consideration of the in-split minus helper.
+The third type is an operation we refer to as a {\em cut map}.
+Cut maps have not been considered before and they are applicable only to graphs with infinitely many vertices.
+As opposed to the out-splits and in-split plus moves, both the path rearrangement and the cut maps are {\em global} operations in the sense that they are not related to any specific vertex.